bentormey/btormey/src/pages/test.md

 Most articles on passive investing advise that you should rebalance yearly, but this is an error.
 If you only rebalance once a year, you're missing out on a *rebalancing premium* that can be harvested.

-The rebalancing premium is also known as Shannon's demon, named after mathematician Claude Shannon.
-Shannon was the father of information theory and coined the term "bit" to describe a unit of digital information.
+The rebalancing premium is also known as _Shannon's demon_, named after mathematician Claude Shannon.
+He is best known as the father of information theory and coined the term "bit" to describe a unit of digital information.

 His idea was simple, but not intuitive: if you have a diverse collection of volatile assets which are not correlated with one another, you can profit from selling assets with gains to purchase assets with losses.